ICTU/quality-time/docs/src/usage.md

 #### Editing reports

 To change the title or subtitle of a report, expand the report header and enter a new title and/or subtitle in their respective fields.
+For the desired reaction times, see the [Customizing quality reports](#customizing-quality-reports) section below.
 For the issue tracker, see the [Issue tracker](#issue-tracker) section below.
 For notifications, see the [Notifications](#notifications) section below.

 The "{index}`Comment <pair: Comment;Report>`" field can be used to describe the report, or any other information.
 HTML and URLs are supported.
 The entered comments are shown between the report title and the dashboard.